Criminal Defense Lawyer: How to Find and Hire One

 |---|---|---|

-Charges like disorderly conduct, petty theft, simple assault.
-Attorney negotiates with prosecutor for reduced charges, diversion, or dismissal.
+Charges like petty theft, simple assault, disorderly conduct, trespassing.
+Attorney negotiates with prosecutor for reduced charges, diversion program, or dismissal.
 Flat fee is standard.

+Standard felony charges including burglary, assault, fraud, drug possession with intent.
 Attorney reviews evidence, files motions, negotiates with DA for reduced charges or favorable plea terms.
-Stakes are much higher -- felony convictions have lifelong consequences.

 Find a Criminal Defense Lawyer -- State Bar Association Links